University of Nottingham Malaysia

 Geomechanics

-Current research in the Geomechanics Research Group focuses on development and improvement in the design and construction aspects of some common engineering works in the construction industry.
+Current research in the Geomechanics Research Group focuses on the development and improvement of the design and construction aspects of some common engineering works in the construction industry.
 Our research outputs are intended for practical civil engineers to improve their knowledge and competency in carrying out design and construction works.

 Research areas